The Punisher (1993 video game): Plot

 In the game's intro, U.S. Marine Captain Frank Castle enjoys a picnic with his family in Central Park.
-The Castle family accidentally discovered a mob killing.
-Fearing any witnesses, the killers gunned down the family.
-To avenge them and all others like them Frank becomes The Punisher.
-The game begins in an illegal casino and the streets of the New York City, with the merciless vigilante Frank "the Punisher" Castle (optionally partnered with S.H.I.E.L.D. agent Nick Fury) in pursuit of the Mafia enforcer Bruno Costa who ordered the killing of Castle's family; the chase ends with a fight against Chester Scully (a minor villain from the comics).
-Frank "interrogates" Scully, gets the information he needs, and then promptly shoots him.
-Still on track of Bruno, the Punisher infiltrates the mob's Pantaberde resort in Florida via a water duct.
-He breaks into a hotel and corners Bruno, who is suddenly killed by a robot called Guardroid, who tells Frank the Kingpin has programmed him to terminate him, which the Punisher must then take on.
+However, Frank's wife and children accidentally witness a mob killing and are murdered as a result.
+To avenge the death of his family, Frank becomes a vigilante known as the Punisher, who wages a one-man war on crime.

-The Punisher then raids a major drug-smuggling ring at the local harbor, which ends with him confronting Bonebreaker in a waterfront warehouse.
+The game begins in an illegal casino and the streets of the New York City, with the Punisher (optionally partnered with S.H.I.E.L.D. agent Nick Fury) in pursuit of the Mafia enforcer Bruno Costa, who ordered the killing of the Punisher's family.
+The chase ends with a fight against Chester Scully (a minor villain from the comics), whom the Punisher "interrogates" until he gets the information he needs before promptly shooting Scully.
+Still on the trail of Bruno, the Punisher infiltrates the mob's Pantaberde resort in Florida via a water duct.
+He breaks into a hotel and corners Bruno, who is suddenly killed by Guardroid, a robot that the Kingpin has programmed to terminate the Punisher.
+After defeating Guardroid, the Punisher then raids a major drug smuggling ring at a local harbor, which ends with him confronting Bonebreaker in a waterfront warehouse.
 After that, the Punisher attacks the Kingpin's poppy field at a cave in Arizona.
-The Punisher boards and destroys a freight train which is commanded by Bushwhacker.
+The Punisher boards and destroys a freight train commanded by Bushwhacker.

-At that point, the Kingpin decides that he has lost enough henchmen and money to the Punisher's actions.
-He puts a hefty contract out on him, and he is chased by assassins from his hideout and through a forest.
-After defeating another Guardroid, the Punisher in turn assaults the King Building skyscraper.
-He fights his way through Jigsaw and other enemies to the final showdown against the Kingpin himself.
-After the Kingpin is defeated, the entire tower collapses, but the Kingpin is not found among the many dead criminals in the rubble.
+At this point, the Kingpin decides that he has lost enough henchmen and money to the Punisher's actions.
+He puts a hefty contract out on the Punisher, who is then chased by assassins from his hideout and through a forest.
+After defeating another Guardroid, the Punisher infiltrates the King Building, fighting his way through Jigsaw and other enemies to the final showdown against the Kingpin himself.
+After the Kingpin is defeated, the entire tower collapses, but the Kingpin is not found amongst the many dead criminals in the rubble.

 Development and release

 Arcade

-The Punisher for the arcades was released in April 1993, marking the beginning of the partnership between Marvel Comics and Capcom, which led to the series Marvel vs. Capcom.
-The game used a new arcade system, allowing over 10 enemies to appear on screen at the same time without slowdowns.
+The Punisher was first released for arcades in Japan in May 1993, followed by North America in July 1993.
+The game marked the beginning of a partnership between Capcom and Marvel Comics, which led to the Marvel vs. Capcom series.
+The game runs on the CP System Dash hardware, an enhanced version of Capcom's CP System hardware that allowed more than ten enemies to appear on screen at the same time with no slowdowns.
 A pre-release version included some cut content such as rocket launchers.
 A version for the Capcom Power System Changer was planned and previewed but never released.
-Artworks from the game were featured in the 2012 art book Marvel vs. Capcom: Official Complete Works by Udon Entertainment.
+Artwork from the game was featured in the 2012 art book Marvel vs. Capcom: Official Complete Works by Udon Entertainment.
 In 2019, the game was announced as one of the titles to be included in the Marvel Arcade1Up arcade cabinet.